adityaax/unfriendly-bugbounty-programs/programs/Brioni.md

 ### Summary of the Incident

-On May 3, 2025, mrknight-nidu discovered an HTML injection vulnerability in the search parameter of Brioni’s main domain (brioni.com).
-By chaining it with an XSS payload (<a href="javascript:alert('PoC by mrknight-nidu');alert(document.cookie)">Click</a>), He confirmed a working XSS vulnerability.
-He submitted a detailed proof-of-concept (PoC) through Brioni’s VDP form.
-On May 8, 2025, He retested and found the vulnerability had been fixed, but received no communication from Brioni, no acknowledgment, no update, or thank-you.
+On May 3, 2025, security researcher mrknight-nidu discovered an HTML injection vulnerability in the search parameter of Brioni’s main domain (brioni.com).
+By chaining it with an XSS payload (<a href="javascript:alert('PoC by mrknight-nidu');alert(document.cookie)">Click</a>), he confirmed a working cross-site scripting (XSS) vulnerability.
+He submitted a detailed proof-of-concept (PoC) through Brioni’s Vulnerability Disclosure Program (VDP) form.
+On May 8, 2025, he retested and confirmed that the vulnerability had been fixed.
+However, he received no communication from Brioni—no acknowledgment, update, or even a thank-you.
 Follow-up attempts via LinkedIn and Instagram were also ignored.

 ### Timeline